 Enclosure

 The common enclosure material is an aluminum alloy which is chosen for an enhanced combination of mechanical strength, electrical conductivity, resistance to atmospheric corrosion, and reasonable price.
 Casting, extrusion, and wrought production methods are used to manufacture the enclosures, depending upon their application.
-For example, the enclosure of a complex heavy duty switch may be cast aluminum and a bus enclosure may be extruded.
+For example, the enclosure of a complex heavy-duty switch may be cast aluminum and a bus enclosure may be extruded.
 Enclosure parts are also welded together sometimes.

 COMPARTMENTALIZATION REQUIREMENTS